Anti-Inflammatory Foods: Boost Health and Reduce Inflammation Naturally

 9. Green Tea

-Green tea is rich in epigallocatechin gallate (EGCG), a powerful antioxidant that has anti-inflammatory effects.
+Green tea is rich in epigallocatechin gallate (EGCG), one of the most powerful antioxidants known for its anti-inflammatory effects.

-Benefit: EGCG in green tea helps reduce inflammation and has been linked to lower risks of cancer, obesity, and Alzheimer’s disease.
+Benefit: EGCG helps calm inflammation in the body and has been linked to a reduced risk of cancer, obesity, and Alzheimer’s disease.

-How to Enjoy: Sip on green tea daily, hot or cold, as a soothing anti-inflammatory beverage.
+How to enjoy: Sip on green tea daily — hot for relaxation or cold for refreshment — as a soothing, natural anti-inflammatory drink.

 Foods to Limit for Inflammation Control

-While adding anti-inflammatory foods is beneficial, it’s equally important to limit pro-inflammatory foods such as:
+While adding anti-inflammatory foods to your diet is essential, it’s just as important to limit those that trigger inflammation.

 Simple Tips for an Anti-Inflammatory Diet